typedb/typedb/docs/pages/documentation/9-api-reference/api-reference.md

 - 401 *Unauthorized* Provided privileges are not authorized.

-- 404 *Not Found* The requested concept was not found in the specified graph.
+- 404 *Not Found* The requested concept was not found in the specified knowledge base.

   `{"exception":"No concept with ID [1] exists in keyspace [grakn]"}`